-- A. Receiving/Corporation Yard - B. Logistics/Corporation Yard levue Road is sized to serve the full development of the Campus, the existing 27-inch sewer pipeline on G Street has the remaining capacity to only serve up to 10,000 FTE students and associated faculty and staff.
+sewer system at an existing 27-inch trunk line on G Street near Merced College.
+Although the sewer pipeline under Bellevue Road is sized to serve the full development of the Campus, the existing 27-inch sewer pipeline on G Street has the remaining capacity to only serve up to 10,000 FTE students and associated faculty and staff.
 To serve the campus beyond the 10,000 student level, an off-site upgrade to the City's wasterwater conveyance system would be required.